indutny/sticky-session/README.md

 ## Acknowledgement

-This module is based on Fedor Indutny's [sticky-session](https://github.com/indutny/sticky-session), but it decouples the worker management logic, enabling you to use any cluster library (such as recluster).
-The only requirement is that `createBalancer` needs to be passed `activeWorkers`, a function that always returns an array of all the workers that are capable of receiving new connections.
+This module is based on Fedor Indutny's [sticky-session][sticky-session], but it decouples the worker management logic, enabling you to use any cluster library (such as recluster).
+The only requirement is that `createBalancer` needs to be passed `activeWorkers`, a function that returns a hash containing

+* a field `length`, the number of worker slots that serve requests
+* for every key `0..length`, a field that contains a [worker object][api-cluster-worker] of a worker that is capable of receiving new connections.
+If a worker isn't ready at that slot, the field should be `null`

 ## API